Pray4Lovee/pezkuwi-sdk/bridges/docs/high-level-overview.md

 # High-Level Bridge Documentation

 This document gives a brief, abstract description of main components that may be found in this repository.
-If you want to see how we're using them to build Rococo <> Westend (Kusama <> Polkadot) bridge, please refer to the [Polkadot <>
+If you want to see how we're using them to build Pezkuwichain <> Zagros (Kusama <> Pezkuwi) bridge, please refer to the [Pezkuwi <>
-Kusama Bridge](./polkadot-kusama-bridge-overview.md).
+Kusama Bridge](./pezkuwi-kusama-bridge-overview.md).

 ## Purpose

-This repo contains all components required to build a trustless connection between standalone Substrate chains, that are using GRANDPA finality, their parachains or any combination of those.
+This repo contains all components required to build a trustless connection between standalone Substrate chains, that are using GRANDPA finality, their teyrchains or any combination of those.
 On top of this connection, we offer a messaging pallet that provides means to organize messages exchange.

-On top of that layered infrastructure, anyone may build their own bridge applications - e.g. [XCM messaging](./polkadot-kusama-bridge-overview.md), [encoded calls messaging](https://github.com/paritytech/parity-bridges-common/releases/tag/encoded-calls-messaging) and so on.
+On top of that layered infrastructure, anyone may build their own bridge applications - e.g. [XCM messaging](./pezkuwi-kusama-bridge-overview.md), [encoded calls messaging](https://github.com/paritytech/parity-bridges-common/releases/tag/encoded-calls-messaging) and so on.

 ## Terminology